Student Involvement Opportunities

 President: Nathan Sorn

 LSA is a pan-Latino student group that seeks to unite students of Wilmington College interested in sharing, celebrating, and learning about Hispanic and Latino cultures.
 The purpose of LSA is to provide all interested students, with an opportunity to interact and promote cultural awareness and reaffirmation through events and programming.
-Through the organization and its members, LSA hopes to foster solidarity among Hispanic and Latino students and harmony among all students at Wilmington College.
+Through the organization and its members, LSA hopes to foster solidarity among Hispanic/Latinx students and harmony among all students at Wilmington College.

 Men of Excellence (MOE)